 Certain matters discussed in this report, including matters discussed under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," may constitute forward-looking statements for purposes of the Securities Act of 1933, as amended, or the Securities Act, and the Securities Exchange Act of 1934, as amended, or the Exchange Act, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from the future results, performance or achievements expressed or implied by such forward-looking statements.
 The words "anticipate," "believe," "estimate," "may," "expect" and similar expressions are generally intended to identify forward-looking statements.
-Our actual results may differ materially from the transference of actual results are forward-looking to the transference of the trans results anticipated in these forward-looking statements due to a variety of factors, including, without limitation, those discussed under the captions "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this report, as well as other factors which may be identified from time to time in our other filings with the Securities and Exchange Commission, or the SEC, or in the documents where such forward-looking statements appear.
-All written or oral forward-looking statements attributable to us are expressly gualified in their entirety by these cautionary statements.
+Our actual results may differ materially from the results anticipated in these forward-looking statements due to a variety of factors, including, without limitation, those discussed under the captions "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this report, as well as other factors which may be identified from time to time in our other filings with the Securities and Exchange Commission, or the SEC, or in the documents where such forward-looking statements appear.
+All written or oral forward-looking statements attributable to us are expressly qualified in their entirety by these cautionary statements.
 Such forward-looking statements include, but are not limited to, statements about our:

-- expectations for increases or decreases in expenses; Н - expectations for the clinical and preclinical development, manufacturing, regulatory approval, and commercialization of our pharmaceutical product candidates or any other products that we may acquire or in-license; - estimates of the sufficiency of our existing capital resources combined with future anticipated cash flows to finance our operating requirements; expectations for incurring capital expenditures to expand our research and development and - manufacturing capabilities: - expectations for generating revenue or becoming profitable on a sustained basis; - expectations or ability to enter into marketing and other partnership agreements; - expectations or ability to enter into product acquisition and in-licensing transactions; - expectations or ability to build our own commercial infrastructure to manufacture, market and sell our product candidates; - expected losses; - ability to obtain and maintain intellectual property protection for our product candidates; - acceptance of our products by doctors, patients, or payors; - stock price and its volatility; - ability to attract and retain key personnel; - the performance of third-party manufacturers; - expectations for future capital requirements; and - our ability to successfully implement our strategy.
+expectations for increases or decreases in expenses; expectations for the clinical and preclinical development, manufacturing, regulatory approval, and commercialization of our pharmaceutical product candidates or any other products that we may acquire or in-license; П estimates of the sufficiency of our existing capital resources combined with future anticipated cash flows to finance our operating requirements; П expectations for incurring capital expenditures to expand our research and development and manufacturing capabilities; expectations for generating revenue or becoming profitable on a sustained basis; П expectations or ability to enter into marketing and other partnership agreements; expectations or ability to enter into product acquisition and in-licensing transactions; Ĭ expectations or ability to build our own commercial infrastructure to manufacture, market and sell our ш product candidates; П expected losses; ability to obtain and maintain intellectual property protection for our product candidates; Ħ acceptance of our products by doctors, patients, or payors; stock price and its volatility; Ħ ability to attract and retain key personnel; Ħ the performance of third-party manufacturers; expectations for future capital requirements; and Ħ our ability to successfully implement our strategy. ш our domity to successfully implement our strategy.